Meet our team and board of directors committed to changing the mental health community by erasing the stigma associated with mental illness.

 Tamu Lewis is the Co-Founder of the Lee Thompson Young Foundation.
 She is also a compensation consultant at Culpepper and Associates, a human resources consulting firm.
 Tamu has worked on various types of strategic projects including compensation strategy, performance management, succession planning, career pathing, training, work force strategy, and competency development.
 She has over 21 years of work experience, including 17 years of human resources consulting experience focusing in compensation and performance management.

-Kevin Adams is a Managing Director at Sanford C. Bernstein.
+Kevin Adams is a Managing Director at J.P.
+Morgan.
 Kevin is an accomplished equity trader with top tier investment firms on Wall Street.
 He lends his financial planning expertise to LTY Foundation as an Advisory Board Member to provide a forward thinking investment and sustainability strategy to maximize our community reinvestment goals.